What is Tuition Protection Service (TPS)?

 If I have a complaint or appeal to make, what I do?

-We at ICT encourage our students to make complaint or appeal as the case may be.
+We at Ironwood encourage our students to make complaint or appeal as the case may be.
 The detailed procedure is given in the student hand book.
 For further details contact Student Contact Officer during the office hours.

 Where I can access more information?